Three more Thai islands open to vaccinated travellers | Malay Mail

 Tourism makes up one fifth of Thailand's national income and the economy is suffering its worst performance since the 1997 Asian financial crisis.

-Ratchaporn said tourism was worth US$918 million (RM3.8 billion) to Samui before the pandemic but the virus had cut turnover to US$88 million last year. — AFP
+Ratchaporn said tourism was worth US$918 million (RM3.85 billion) to Samui before the pandemic but the virus had cut turnover to US$88 million last year. ― AFP